asyncapi/modelina/examples/README.md

 - [generate-to-file](./generate-to-file) - A basic example that shows how you can generate the models directly to files.
 - [TEMPLATE](./TEMPLATE) - A basic template used to create new examples.
 - [java-generate-tostring](./java-generate-tostring) - A basic example that shows how to generate models that overwrite the `toString` method
+- [csharp-generate-equals-and-hashcode](./csharp-generate-equals-and-hashcode) - A basic example on how to generate models that overwrite the `Equal` and `GetHashCode` methods